SahadevPoudel/Colorectal-disease-classification-via-Localization-Guided-Feature-Representation/README.md

  **Train**

-To train the model on the datasets, put the desire datasets on the following structure, datasets/ Training, validation , Testing\
+To train the model on the datasets, put the desire datasets on the following structure, Datasets / (Training, validation , Testing )

+            python main.py --mode train --epoch 100 --checkckpt_dir ./saved_model --plot yes --batch_size 16 --lr 0.001